 It makes us consider at which points in the development and operational processes we want to measure,

-and makes us consider different levels of measurement capability, and their costs.
+moreover, makes us consider different levels of measurement capability and their costs.

-The ‘Meter’ parameter can be used for specification of different types of measuring processes.
+Use the ‘Meter’ parameter for specification of different types of measuring processes.

 can and must have sufficient measurement methods,